A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Concluding Remarks and Future Work

-\paragraph{Direct and indirect Learning} When the state space is large and precise tuning of $\hat{\pi}_E$ is cumbersome, directly learning a reward function results in a better generalization as compared to policy matching \cite{Neu2007} (see Section ~\ref{subsection:labelDirectVsIndirect}).
-However, the issue of choosing between these two ways or exploiting their synergies warrants a more thorough analysis.
+\paragraph{Direct and indirect learning} When the state space is large and precise identification of $\hat{\pi}_E$ is cumbersome, directly learning a reward function results in a better generalization as compared to policy matching \cite{Neu2007} (see Section ~\ref{subsection:labelDirectVsIndirect}).
+However, the issue of choosing between these two ways of learning from demonstrations or exploiting their synergies warrants a more thorough analysis.

-\paragraph{Heuristics} Choi et al.~\cite{Choi2011} observed that when the authors evaluated the values of learned policy $\hat{\pi}_E$ and expert's policy $\pi_E$ on the learned reward $\hat{R}_E$, both are optimal and about equal.
+\paragraph{Heuristics} Choi et al.~\cite{Choi2011} observes that when the values of learned policy $\hat{\pi}_E$ and expert's policy $\pi_E$ are evaluated on the learned reward $\hat{R}_E$, both are optimal and about equal.
 However, $\hat{\pi}_E$ obtained using $\hat{R}_E$ does not achieve the same value as $\pi_E$ when they use the true reward $R_E$ for the evaluation.
 This is, of course, a quantification of the reward ambiguity challenge, which we pointed out earlier in this survey.
 It significantly limits learning accuracy.
-We believe that the choice of heuristics in optimization may worsen or mitigate this issue.
+We believe that the choice of heuristics in the optimization may mitigate this issue.